juanyuan-tian/game_Turtle_Crossing_Capstone/README.md

 Turtle_Crossing_Capstone

-(you can click function Display gif figure or download Video to check what it Looks like. )
+(you can click 1_function_display_gif.gif figure or download Video to check what it Looks like. )

 1. If turtle hits the colourful bars, then game over.
 2. Everytime turtle reaches the top, the bars movement will speed up and the game will be more difficult.